 Paul Brown was almost ten years into his ministry when a huge crisis faced the church.
 The former Newhall Pottery next door had been closed, and the site was acquired by Tesco for the construction of a new superstore, to be the largest in the country at the time.
 It was to include an underground car park, which would necessitate deep excavations perilously close to the church building.
 While Tesco's engineers assured them there would be no issue with the church building, several church members disagreed.
 They were right, soon alarming cracks began to appear in the walls of the sanctuary, and the vestries and schoolroom at the back of the chapel became unsafe.
 On Sunday 27th April 1975 Paul Brown mounted the pulpit with very real fears that should the building shift during the service, there might be a serious incident.
 That Friday, after a coping-stone fell from one of the side windows, the building was declared unsafe.

 The Church is the people, not the building, but the building is where we meet, and the centre of our life together.
 The first chapel was opened on 7th October 1812, and it was a typical chapel building of the period with galleries on three sides of a sanctuary that was almost square, and a seating capacity of about five hundred.
 Following a major renovation project in the late 19th century, it lasted until the 1970s, when Tesco began to build a new store next door.
-In spite of warnings, they went ahead, and very soon they undermined the foundations and the old building had to be pulled down.
+In spite of warnings that excavations so close to the chapel would cause damage to it, they went ahead with the work, and very soon they undermined the foundations and the old building had to be pulled down.

 A new building, more suited to the changing needs of a 20th century congregation, rose in place of the old.
 We were greatly blessed in having for an architect Andre Clowes, a former member of the church who understood its needs.
 The new building was opened on 1st October 1977.